NeCTAR-RC/warre/README.md

 ## Overview

-Warre is a standalone project that suppports reservations in the Nectar Cloud.
+Warre is a standalone project that supports reservations in the Nectar Cloud.
 It uses Blazar for the actual reservations within openstack but provides some enhancements.
-Ideally these will be merged into Blazar at a later time but for speed of developement warre was born.
+Ideally these will be merged into Blazar at a later time but for speed of development warre was born.

 ## Warre Concepts